Ltorre/mongo-visualizer/README.md

-# mongo-explorer
+# mongo-viewer

-Mongo Explorer (mongo-explorer) — a small toolkit to scan MongoDB clusters and visualize inferred schema using a C4-style navigation (cluster → database → collection → fields).

-Contents
+This repository contains two related tools for generating and visualizing MongoDB schema information:

-- `mongo-scanner/` — Go CLI that samples a MongoDB cluster and exports a JSON schema report
+- `mongo-scanner/` — a Go CLI that samples a MongoDB cluster and exports a detailed schema report (JSON/YAML/CSV).
-- `mongo-explorer/` — React + Vite frontend that loads the JSON report and provides an interactive UI
+- `mongo-explorer/` — a React + Vite frontend that loads a schema report and provides an interactive C4-style navigation (cluster → database → collection → fields) and export tools.

 Quick start
 -----------

 Prerequisites
 - Go 1.21+
-- Node.js (18+; Node 25 recommended for dev)
+- Node.js 18+ (Node 25 recommended for development)
 - npm or yarn

 1) Generate a schema (backend)